rerun/rerun/README.md

 commands and execute them. *Commands* are logically named and have a corresponding script.

-Commands reside in a module and can have named paramaters called *options*.
+Commands reside in a module and can have named command line parameters called *options*.
+Each option is named and described and also be defined to have a default value or whether it is required input.

 Rerun modules can optionally declare metadata describing name, description and other aspects of each command.
 Rerun makes use of this metadata